 Where, n = number of sample plots, SEE = sum of squares due to errors, and k = number of parameters.

 Validation of Model

-Eight sample plot data of AGB which were independent to the model development process were used for model validation.
-Along with other methods of validation, [27,28,30] have used RMSE & R2 and selected the best model with lower RMSE and higher R2 value.
-Following the literatures, RMSE, R2 and R were calculated from predicted AGB obtained from the model and calculated AGB from equations (14), (15) and (16) respectively.
+Among shortlisted models, best model/s with closest values of Radj2 , AIC & BIC were selected for validation purpose.
+The observed data of AGB from eight sample plots at field level which were independent to the model development process were used for model validation.
+The relations between observed AGB and predicted AGB data for those eight sample plots were discovered by calculating the value of RMSE, R2 and R. For validation purpose, [27,28,30] have used RMSE & R2 and selected the best model with lower RMSE and higher R2 value.
+Following these literatures, RMSE, R2 and R were calculated for selected model/s using equations (14), (15) and (16) respectively.

 ….…..
 (14) ….…..
 (15)